alicht/intro-to-express/README.md

 ```javascript
 app.use('/quotes', quotes);
 ```
-Then move to work in `routes/quotes.js` and ...
+Then create a new folder and move to work in `routes/quotes.js`.

 First we import express into `quotes.js` then we define our _router_ .
 This is what handles our routing.
 It's normally better to use this way of doing routes (and extracting them into their own files) as it makes applications more modular, and you won't have a 500 line app.js.

 This way we created a dedicated router for this resource (quotes) and namespace its routes.